Don’t be fooled by the Freedom Foundation

 What does the Freedom Foundation want?

 Organizations like the Freedom Foundation believe that by weakening our union, they can dismantle the public sector, privatize our services for profit, and make it easier to elect anti-worker candidates who will weaken protections and benefits for workers everywhere.

 Here are examples of the Freedom Foundation’s extreme agenda in action.
 Would they help you or your family?
 Do they represent your values?

-- In Oregon, the Freedom Foundation signed on to a state “reform” plan that called for layoffs, hiring freezes, and privatizing public jobs like ours.
+- The Freedom Foundation co-wrote a report with the anti-worker American Legislative Exchange Council (ALEC) on public budget reform that contained a section titled ”Embrace the Expanded Use of Privatization and Competitive Contracting” and included a “hit list” of public sector jobs like ours they’d like to see privatized so corporations could make money off of them.
 They made their justification for these extreme positions clear when they wrote about “protecting” taxpayers from “public employees’ handsome salaries and lavish benefits.”
 In recent years, their coalition lobbied to slash public employee retirement in Oregon by 40%.

 - The Freedom Foundation has also promoted state policies that would “…cut public sector pensions, lower government worker wages, eliminate income taxes, oppose Medicaid expansion, and combat regional efforts to reduce greenhouse gas emissions that cause climate change,”